YOU WILL NEED

 - 12 or 24V DC fail safe electric strike or magnetic lock

 SEQUENCE FOR WIRING KISI CONTROLLER PRO TO A FAIL-SAFE DOOR LOCK

 - Wire one of the four door relays to the external power supply and the fail-safe lock on your door.
-Since you will be wiring the relay as a dry contact, you will start by wiring the relay to the power supply from GND (Ground) and NO (normally Open) to the GND (Ground) and IN (Input).
+Since you will be wiring the relay as a dry contact, you will start by wiring the relay to the power supply from COM (Common) and NO (Normally Open) on the Kisi relay to the GND (Ground) and IN (Input) of the power supply.
 Next, you will need to run the negative wires to COM (Common) and run positive to NC (Normally Closed) back to the lock.